skellis46/finger-pointing-moon/case-for-support.md

 make a case for the 'special case' of body-based work (and therefore delimited focus of this project)

 In this research I propose to use body-based practice-research as a lens through which to critically examine the diverse collection of methods that comprise practice-research.

-By _body-based_ I mean the artistic-scholarly practices of dance and somatics where the body underpins both the practices and the development of new understandings.
-These practices are predicated on movement, gesture, posture and stillness. (other bodies -- what kinds of bodies?)
-I propose to use body-based practice as a research lens because they represent an edge-case of the epistemic limits and possibilities of practice-research: they have a complex and often fraught relationship with language; the experiential nuances are not seen, but _felt_; they intersect with contested issues of embodiment and tacit awareness; and they have an equally contested relationship to disappearance, ephemerality and documentation. **Somewhere you need to talk about the importance of these things** In _Finger pointing moon_ body-based practice-research will function as a case-study through which to examine and understand three underpinning epistemic problems **Why are these problems?
+In _Finger pointing moon_ body-based practice-research will function as a case-study through which to examine and understand three underpinning epistemic problems **Why are these problems?
 These problems are more aimed at body-based, not practice-research in general** in practice-research to do with 'new knowledge' or 'new understandings': 1) The problem of the proxy; 2) The problem of what can and cannot be known; 3) The problem of specificity.
 These three problems act as a conceptual structure for the research design and sit under the overarching project aim to address practice-research's fundamental epistemic question: _What can we know or understand differently as a consequence of practice-research?_ **I think this is really important and needs to be brought to the fore.
 It speaks to the importance of the research.**

 ### Three underpinning epistemic problems in practice-research